-Position of Enumerator By the second pedestrian access (Photograph 3).
-Head Count (Outbound) Record all people walking out of the site at this access as an outbound head count.
-This head count should be used to factor up the outbound interview sample at this access to 100%.
-Cycles Count Record all pedal cycles exiting the site at this access.
-Scooters Count Record all scooters exiting the site at this access.
-All Mode Interviews All people that walk into the site at this access should be (Inbound) asked the following question: "For this particular journey, which of the following has been your main method of transport (by distance)?
-Vehicle Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+Position of Enumerator By the outbound vehicle access and second pedestrian Position of Enumerator All Mode Interviews (Inbound) By the outbound vehicle access and second pedestrian access (Photograph 2).
+All people walking into the site at these accesses should be asked the following question: "For this particular journey, which of the following has been your main method of transport (by distance)? • Vehicle • Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or were you dropped off?"
 If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
-If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
+If the answer is "dropped off? then record the vehicle as both an arrival and a departure and record the appropriate number of vehicle occupant arrivals.
 NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
 If the answer is "walking" then record as a pedestrian arrival.
-If the answer is "bus" then record as a bus passenger arrival.
+If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "train" then record as a train passenger arrival.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
-All Mode Interviews All people that walk out of the site at this access should be (Outbound) asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
-Vehicle Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
-The following question will then need to be asked:
+NOTE: This enumerator should take care to ensure the correct modes and numbers are recorded when groups of people depart from the site together.
+For all non-vehicular modes, both parents and children should be included in All Mode Interviews the count.
+(Outbound) All people walking out of the site at these accesses should be asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)? main method of transport (by distance)?
+Vehicle Walking Bus Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+The following question will then need to be asked: "Have you parked, or are you being picked up?"
+If the answer is "parked" then record the vehicle as a vehicle departure and also record the appropriate number of vehicle occupant departures.